daniel-rychlewski/Cao-Keras-Visualization/README.md

 `pip install -r requirements.txt`

-I recommend an Anaconda Python 3.6 environment to run the program.
+I have used an Anaconda Python 3.6 environment to run the program, although there is no particular reason for either of the two choices, since, e.g., a Python virtualenv should also work, just like a Python version above 3.6 or any recent Python 3 version for that matter.
+The `requirements.txt` does not specify version numbers because any recent version of the programs should suffice.
+For your reference, I am using TensorFlow 1.14.0 and Keras 2.2.4.

 ### Sample Commands